fivequarters/fusebit.io/src/_blog/_posts/generate-web-assembly-with-typescript.md

 - Add proper configuration to your package.json file.
 - Example HTML file that loads the module in a browser.

-Run the utility via npx
+Run the utility via npx:

 ```bash
   npx asinit .